 Using text messaging for marketing is very similar to cold calling.
 You start with a list, skip trace it to get phone numbers, and then instead of calling the leads, send them text messages in large batches.

-A robust CRM is essential if you plan to send text messages to find leads.
 Not only will it organize all your contacts and conversations, but it will allow you to set drip campaigns where it will text a lead on a predefined schedule.
-They also have logic built into them to stop texting a lead once they respond.

 Search Engine Optimization (SEO) involves building a website and optimizing it to rank on Google for terms that motivated sellers search for.
 Some common terms are “sell my house fast” and “we buy houses.”

 Don’t you think many of the people putting in the effort to go to Google and enter those search terms are at least somewhat motivated to sell?
-The truth is that these types of leads can be the hottest ones out there.

 However, the only problem is that it takes time to build a website and get it to rank on page one.
 Truthfully, it can take six months to a year to get there in most markets.